Tsegazab-Tesfay/TestingStreamlit/README.md

 # Streamlit-test

-# Testing the working process for streamlit
+# Tests working process for streamlit
 ## This is introduction using our own dataset (Note: dataset is not populished)
 ## DecisionTree with various metrics(Prcision score, mse, f1-scor ...)